At St Nicholas’ Primary School we pride ourselves on being a P4C leading school, having achieved the Sapere Gold Award in April 2021.

-In Philosophy for Children (P4C) sessions, children are shown a starter for thinking, such as a story, a picture or a film clip.
-Prompted by this, children create questions together in small groups.
-They share their questions and vote on which question they would like to discuss as a class.
+P4C sessions begin with a starter to get everyone thinking, such as a story, picture or video clip.
+From this stimulus children may then move on to create questions together in small groups.
+They then share these questions & vote on which one they wish to further explore & discuss as a class.

 Here are some examples of P4C questions, created by the children, which we have discussed in school: